otabuzzman/SwiftRTOW/README.md

 Development happened in *Swift Playgrounds 4* on iPad except transcription of RTOW from C++ to Swift with help of *Swift on Windows*.
 As a side effect transcription yielded a command-line Swift version of RTOW.
 It's in the `swindows` branch with hints on build and usage.
 SwiftRTOW extends Peter's version with multi-threading and some UI controls to change render parameters using common iOS gestures.

 ### Concept
-After starting SwiftRTOW renders the scene from chapter 10 on all available CPU cores and displays the result.
+On start SwiftRTOW renders the scene from chapter 10 on all available CPU cores and displays the result.
 Below the render view is a button bar that allows loading scenes from chapters 8, 10 and 13.
 The latter is the image from the book's cover.

 A single tap on the render view displays more buttons and a finder.
 This control view disappears after a few seconds when no gestures occur.
 On disappearing it re-renders the scene if changes were applied.